 As the 'long-list' of sites remain precautionary, detailed screening was undertaken to determine those sites likely to be significantly affected due to the implementation of the Plan Strategy.
 This step is recorded in Appendix 3, Table A.3.1.
-No further sites were identified through the scan in A.3.1. and 5 site were eliminated from further consideration due to separation distance or absence of a viable pathway for effects (see Table A.3.2).
-This results in a list of 38 sites to be further assessed.
-The five sites screened out lacked any real 'connectivity' for effects due to the absence of viable pathways, or the nature of species or habitat potentially affected - see Table A.3.2 for explanation.
+No further sites were identified through the scan in A.3.1. and 2 sites were eliminated from further assessment as the Plan could not undermine the sites conservation objective (see Table A.3.2).
+This results in a short-list of 42 sites to be further assessed identified in Table 2.